Meet Your Practitioners

 Sara Vaccariello, L.Ac., MSA, E-CYT - Owner

 Sara is a board-certified, licensed acupuncturist.
-She received her Master of Science from Tri-State College of Acupuncture in New York City, where she now teaches as a core faculty member.
-TSCA remains the only acupuncture college in North America to specialize in trigger point therapy and Japanese-based technique, and Sara employs these modern approaches every day in her private practice.
+She received her Master of Science from Tri-State College of Acupuncture in New York City, where she currently teaches as a core faculty member.
+Sara specializes in trigger point therapy (Physical Medicine) and Japanese acupuncture, and she employs these modern approaches every day in her private practice.

-Sara has a growing private practice in the Union Square neighborhood in New York City.
-Current patients include the New York City Ballet, American Ballet Theatre and New York Knicks, along with parents, business professionals and any individuals seeking stress reduction and optimal health.
+Sara’s current patients include the New York City Ballet, American Ballet Theatre, Martha Graham Dance Company and New York Knicks, along with parents, business professionals and any individuals seeking stress reduction and optimal health.
 Her goal is to help her clients return to peak performance, function and health.
 She believes that this medicine is so powerful in its healing capabilities, and she honors the opportunity to work with individuals in their goals to achieving optimal well-being.

 In her spare time, Sara can be found sticking her feet in the grass at Prospect Park, playing a pickup soccer game, or hiking her beloved Colorado mountains.

 She/ her/ hers

 Mary is a board certified and New York state licensed acupuncturist.
 She graduated from Tri-State College of Acupuncture where she was drawn to Japanese-based techniques and trigger point therapy.
 She integrates these modalities into her multi-style treatment approach.

 Mary grew up in the Pacific Northwest where she spent many years as a competitive gymnast, and then a basketball player, and then transitioned into running and yoga.
 The sports shifted over the years, but movement has always been integral to her health and wellbeing.